 There is yet another proposed alternative: at Sangley Point (south of Manila), a one-time military facility that was to be refurbished by a joint Filipino-Chinese consortium into a new international gateway to handle 150 million passengers annually.
 The consortium includes the giant China Communications Construction Company, which was recently blacklisted by the US government for its role in what the US says is the illegal construction of islets in the South China Sea into military bases.

 The deal has since fallen apart for various reasons.
 Cavite Governor Jonvic Remulla says the bid will be reopened and the plan will go ahead.
-CCCC and its partner, MacroAsia, were the only ones to bid the last time, however.
+CCCC and its partner, MacroAsia, were the only ones to bid the last time, however, raising questions whether anybody else actually wants to bid.
 Critics say the airport is inaccessible by road given current traffic.
 The building of a serviceable access route is contingent on the rebuilding of the airport, and that is probably off for some time.

 But in the unlikely event that all these airports get built around Manila, including NAIA, the city would have the capacity to handle at least 410 million passengers annually, or nearly four times the population of the country.
 That raises the bigger question of who in the government is coordinating all these airports and whether any of them is actually going to be built, or be viable.
 Terry Ridon, convener of the watchdog NGO Infrawatch PH, said in an interview that the Philippine approach to planning is scattershot at best.
 In other words, nobody is.
 And after that, there is the perennial question of corruption.
 One interested party seeking a contract to refurbish Terminal 4, the oldest at NAIA, said the standard backhander is 20 percent on all transactions.